 One GoPro camera can record a 170-degree view, which is basically from your far left, to your far right.
-With this 3D-printed 360Heros holder (available on Kickstarter), you can attach 6-7 cameras and operate them wirelessly to grab videos or shots.
+With this 3D-printed 360Heros holder, you can attach 6-7 cameras and operate them wirelessly to grab videos or shots.

 The holder positions the cameras strategically to capture images that can be compiled into a spherical view of 360 degrees horizontally (that’s a full turn) and 180 degrees (the view above you and below you).

 The holder is made out of aircraft-grade 3D printed flexible nylon.
 Just slide in your GoPro camera and lock it in place, and start shooting.
 Backers on Kickstarter will receive their own holder around June 2013.

 To help you stitch your videos together and to produce a 360-degree video or panoramic view, you need a software for it.
 360Heros has recommended three desktop software to help you stitch your videos:

 - PTGui – 360-degree videos [Personal License ($157) | Pro Personal License ($312)]